-Ada Lovelace on the Nature of the Imagination and Its Three Core Faculties
+The Art of Discovering and Combining: Ada Lovelace on the Nature of the Imagination and Its Two Core Faculties

 “It seizes points in common, between subjects having no very apparent connexion, & hence seldom or never brought into juxtaposition.”